 Literary Contests

 Blair aims to hold one contest annually, rotating through the three genre-based contests listed below.
 Submissions are made through Submittable.
-All manuscripts are read blind by a reading committee comprised of Blair staff and qualified, paid readers.
+All manuscripts are read without identifying information by a reading committee comprised of Blair staff and qualified, paid readers.
 Contests are free to enter.
 Please contact blairsubmissions@gmail.com with questions or accessibility requests.

 This award is for an unpublished full-length literary prose work of fiction or nonfiction, prioritizing manuscripts by authors that fit Blair's mission of publishing new and historically neglected voices.